 The French surname Lucien is of patronymic origin, as it is derived from the personal name of the original bearer's father.
 The name Lucien is most likely derived from Saint Lucianus, an apostle and martyr in the third and fourth centuries.
 The name was common to name a child after a revered saint, many people whose father's were named after Lucianus used the surname Lucien.

 This web page shows only a small excerpt of our Lucien research.
-Another 207 words (15 lines of text) are included under the topic Early Lucien History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) are included under the topic Early Lucien History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Lucien, Lucian, Luciano, Luciani, Lucienne and many more.

 Early Notables of the Lucien family (pre 1700)